Rafael Manzano Prize for New Traditional Architecture

 Richard H. Driehaus Architecture Competition

-Richard H. Driehaus Building Arts Awards
+Richard H. Driehaus Awards for the Building Arts

 Spanish Network of Traditional Building Crafts Masters

-Richard H. Driehaus Heritage Preservation Medal
+Richard H. Driehaus Medal for Heritage Preservation

-Donald Gray Grants for Building Arts
+Donald Gray Grant for the Building Arts

 Journal of Traditional Building, Architecture and Urbanism